The Role of Green Speed in Determining the Length of Your Putting Stroke

 Watching the best players in the world putt at these venues’ greens is quite a sight.
 Players barely move their putter heads to create a putting stroke, yet the ball can travel up to 20 feet.
 To improve your understanding of how green speed affects the length of your putting stroke, you need to practice specific speed control techniques.
 It is imperative to build a practice plan that focuses on learning green speeds to become a better putter.

-We teach you how to develop a practice plan that helps you understand the relationship between the length of your putting stroke and distance control.
+Understanding green speeds and adjusting the length of your putting stroke accordingly takes a lot of concentration and practice.
+Just like with any skill, repetition is crucial to achieving mastery.
+In this article, we will teach you how to develop a practice plan that helps you understand the relationship between the length of your putting stroke and distance control.

 Does Putting Really Impact Your Score?

-There’s no doubt that developing touch on the greens and having good speed control takes a considerable amount of time and effort.
-It's not helpful to guess how far to pull back your putter when standing 30 feet away from the hole.
 Imagine playing a round of golf without knowing the distances you hit with each of your other clubs.
 None of us would want to do that, nor would we be consistently successful at the guessing game.
 But this is exactly how many golfers approach their putting.
 They get frustrated when they lack good distance control and cannot adjust to the speed of the greens throughout a round.
 The truth is, if you don't practice, it's difficult to rely on any part of your game to be consistent or successful.

 How to Master Green Speed and Distance Control